mamedev/mame/docs/source/initialsetup/compilingmame.rst

 local variables.
 You currently need to add ``NOWERROR=1`` to the options passed to make when generating the Visual Studio project files.
 This stops warnings from being treated as errors.
-(MSVC seems to lack options to control which specific warnings are treated as error, which other compilers support.)
+(MSVC seems to lack options to control which specific warnings are treated as errors, which other compilers support.)

 .. _compiling-unusual: